 The ironic thing about the "speed-rating" sales pitch is that it is a sort of self-deprecation-marketing in which the misrepresentations about the vendor's own products are mostly negative.
 All of this vendor's cables, if they are not very badly produced, are capable (at the tested length of 2 meters) of supporting all of the protocols, features, and bitrates which the marketing materials would suggest require the very most expensive cable.
 By implicitly speaking ill of its own lower-priced product and suggesting that the product won't do things it's perfectly capable of, the vendor manages to "up-sell" the customer to a costlier product.
 In other words, it's all about niche marketing and price-points; it is all about figuring that someone buying an $800 television might be willing to pay $75 for an HDMI cable, while someone buying a $3000 television might be willing to pay two or three times as much; it is all about the hard-sell approach of "gee, that's a nice TV; you wouldn't want to hook it up with just any old cable now, would you?" in which a salesman tries to eye-roll and shame the customer into buying costly accessories.

 So, is there really such a thing as speed-rated cable, in a sense that's true, meaningful, and performance-based?
 Yes, indeed there is.
-Licensees of the HDMI trademarks (known as "HDMI Adopters"; Blue Jeans Cable is one) submit cable products for independent laboratory compliance testing.
+Licensees of the HDMI trademarks (known as "HDMI Adopters"; Blue Jeans Cable has in the past been one) submit cable products for independent laboratory compliance testing.
 The HDMI 1.3 spec introduced two speed "categories" for cable testing, Category 1 and Category 2.
 Category 1 testing is done with the signal pairs running 742.5 Mbps; Category 2 testing is done with the pairs running 1.65 Gbps, and then again, with equalization, running 3.4 Gbps.
 Cables are given passing scores if they meet certain technical requirements at these speeds; and these technical requirements correspond to the spec document's minimum required performance of source and display devices, so that a "compliant" cable connected to two "compliant" devices should, in principle at least, always work perfectly.
+The HDMI 2.0 spec brought with it the supplemental "Premium" certification testing, and the 2.1 spec brought a whole new tier, Category 3, for cables certified to handle signal at 12 Gbps/pair (48 Gbps total, now that the clock pair is repurposed as a video pair).

 Now, if you've been looking at HDMI cable packages and admiring the speed ratings, you may be saying, "but those Category 2 bitrates are really low.
 The best cable on the store shelf says it's good to 10.2 Gbps, three times the top Category 2 testing rate!"
 This is a common source of confusion, which unfortunately originated with some confusing use of terms by the HDMI spec authors themselves; the bitrates aren't three times as high, though it does sound that way.
 Some people refer to the bitrate by summing the three color channels, while others refer to it as the rate flowing in each of those channels.
 So, 10.2 Gbps by one system of reference is the same as 3.4 Gbps by the other system; and similarly, 4.95 Gbps on that cable package in the store corresponds to testing at 1.65 Gbps.
 The better practice, in our opinion, is to use the single-channel bitrate because it has some relationship to the engineering challenges that have to be met in designing cables and interfaces; but the three-channel combined bitrate sounds more impressive, and so some like to use it.